lukasz-kusek/home-page/KusekLukaszCV.md

 ## Experience

-### Contractor Software Engineer (2021-02 - ), HSBC (Investment banking), London, United Kingdom
+### Technical Lead (2021-02 - ), HSBC (Investment banking), London, United Kingdom
 Position type: contract
 * Building a hosting platform using GKE (Google Kubernetes Engine) for Global Banking and Markets (GBM) Securities Financing departament.
 Introduced a concept of a cross cloud providers hosting platform (GCP, Alicloud, AWS) to enable teams to deliver business solutions quickly and safely to production with toil reduced to minimum.
 Leading technology choices and design.
+Reviewing code for other team members and (as an independent reviewer) other teams.
+Actively working with Product Owner and other stakeholders to manage priorities, define delivery items for team of 4 engineers.
+Leading interviews.
 Advocating Agile and DevOps.

 Achievements
 *